georgefawcett/wikimaps/README.md

 ## Setup

 The database and application are being hosted on Heroku - the website is accessible at https://shrouded-shelf-81582.herokuapp.com/.

-As such (and given the amount of time spent setting up the Heroku database) there are no migration/seed data files in the repository.
+You can register as a new user or use a sample user with some data, george@test.com (password: password).

 ## Features